timrobertson0122/craftathon/README.md

 #Craftathon-1

+Product owners will be on hand to give clarification and feedback will be collected to share with you after the event.

 ###Schedule

-10.00am to 1.00pm - Kickoff, teams assigned, brief released, sprint 1
+*10.00am to 1.00pm* - Kickoff, teams assigned, brief released, sprint 1

-1.00pm to 1.30pm - Lunch break
+*1.00pm to 1.30pm* - Lunch break

-1.30pm to 2.00pm - How to learn VIM
+*1.30pm to 2.00pm* - How to learn VIM

-2.00pm to 5.00pm - Sprint 2, presentation, get drunk, go home
+*2.00pm to 5.00pm* - Sprint 2, presentation, get drunk, go home

 ###Brief